QSpec: Speculative Decoding with Complementary Quantization Schemes: Method

 \section{Method}

-Targeting an efficient quantization scheme without sacrificing performance or increasing memory consumption, we propose a new quantization paradigm called speculative decoding with complementary quantization execution (\sys{}).
-As shown in Figure~\ref{fig:qspec_design}, \sys{} employs and-verpipeline for next-token prediction with varying activation precisions and shared low-precision quantized weights, instead of a constantsingleaquantization scheme.
-The details are elaborated below, adhering to the core component breakdown of regular speculative decoding~\citep{leviathan2023fastinferencetransformersspeculative}.
+Targeting an efficient quantization scheme without sacrificing performance or increasing memory consumption, we propose a new quantization paradigm called \textbf{Spec}ulative decoding with complementary \textbf{Q}uantization execution (\sys{}).
+As shown in Figure~\ref{fig:qspec_design} and Figure~\ref{fig:mini_sample}, \sys{} employs a draft-verify pipeline for next-token prediction with varying activation precisions and shared low-precision quantized weights, instead of a single quantization scheme.
+Only quantization schemes are switched, and no additional weights are incorporated in this process.